 As the regional road network has become more crowded over the last 25 years, particularly in the critical Interstate 95/395 and Interstate 66 Corridors of Statewide Significance, the VRE commuter rail system has provided a competitive alternative for Virginia commuters.
-VRE ridership has remained strong due to investments in new equipment and regular maintenance of existing equipment, a focus on reliability and on-time performance, and strong customer service, as well as growth in the overall economy of the Washington region.
-The Transforming Rail in Virginia program recently undertaken by the Commonwealth will address many of the major investment needs identified in VRE's System Plan 2040 - most notably, providing additional passenger capacity across the Potomac River - and will position VRE for continued long-term growth.
+VRE ridership has remained strong over time due to investments in new equipment and regular maintenance of existing equipment, a focus on reliability and on-time performance, and strong customer service, as well as growth in the overall economy of the Washington region.
+The TRV program recently undertaken by the Commonwealth will address many of the major investment needs identified in VRE's System Plan 2040 - most notably, providing additional passenger capacity across the Potomac River - and will position VRE for continued long-term growth.

-However, the near-term financial outlook is uncertain given the COVID-19 pandemic.
-The pandemic has been challenging for individuals and organizations of all types, and transportation providers are no exception.
-As of October 2020, daily ridership on VRE remains down over 90 percent from normal levels.
-Some riders are choosing to drive rather than ride the train, but many others simply do not have to travel and are able to work away from the office (sometimes called 'telework').
-Until the federal government and other employers begin to bring significant numbers of employees back to their offices, which may not happen until a vaccine is widely available, VRE ridership is expected to remain low.
+However, the near-term financial outlook remains uncertain given the COVID-19 pandemic.
+As of October 2021, daily ridership on VRE remains down approximately 85 percent from pre-pandemic levels.
+Until the federal government and other employers bring significant numbers of employees back to their offices (which is currently expected to begin in early calendar 2022), VRE ridership is expected to remain low.